chrisdruidman/eve-trading-assistant/README.md

 ## Next Steps

-- Start with `docs/AI_AGENT_GUIDE.md` to align on development practices, ESI integration rules, and data-handling patterns.
+- Start with `docs/AI_AGENT_GUIDE.md` to align on development practices, ESI integration rules, Anthropic usage, and data-handling patterns.
 - Use `docs/TODO.md` to pick the next high-impact task with clear dependencies.

 ## References